vishakanirmal/vishakanirmal.github.io/content/dandelion.md

 #### Insights
 ## A line of tasting stations
 To fully understand the problem space, I worked closely with Dandelion employees and observed how tastings were currently run in-store.
-Their storefronts typically feature a long line of tasting dishes set up in a randomized order.
-Elaine was curious whether the layout could be optimized and made more intentional.
+Each of their stores are unique, but typically each store has a tasting section on the wall that features a long line of tasting dishes with 8+ options.
+When working with Elaine at Dandelion, she was primarily interested in seeing how we could adjust the layout to be more intentional.

-In stores, customers often face a high cognitive load—tasting from 8+ options with little guidance.
-The self-guided nature of these tastings can make it hard to form comparisons or remember preferences.
 <br>
 <br>

 ## How to best collect data?
+Outside of adjusting the tasting layout, Elaine had been collecting information on each Dandelion bar's flavor profiles and tasting notes.
+Her goal was to use these tasting notes to distill customer preferences, through in-store and online tasting experiences.

-Dandelion was eager to explore how customer flavor preferences could be captured, both in-store and online, to eventually offer personalized recommendations.
-To broaden our thinking, I also studied other tasting and recommendation experiences across tea shops, soap brands, bookstores, and perfume counters.
+Taking inspiration from various tasting experiences across tea shops, soap brands, bookstores, and perfume counters, I documented recommendation systems in store and online.

-Online product surveys proved especially relevant—they personalize recommendations while helping brands learn from user input.
-These models became a useful reference as we shaped our own survey and tasting concepts.

 ![Screenshot of research images/notes taken](../src/images/dandelion/Research.png)

 #### Prototyping
 ## Digital

-After gathering feedback and narrowing down possible directions, I used Figma to develop digital artifacts and prototypes.
-These helped communicate the core experience and layout ideas clearly to stakeholders.
+I used Figma and digital sketches to develop possible changes for Dandelion's store and online experience.
+With this initial ideation, I gathered feedback from Elaine to help narrow down possible directions.

 ![Wireframes & sketches](../src/images/dandelion/Ideation.png)